kaunofakultetas/gateopener-server/README.md

 # Gate opener using YOLOv7 and EasyOCR

 This repository contains the setup and deployment of gate opener with ANPR capabilities.
-The system which this project is deployed on Ubuntu 22.04 server and utilizes NVIDIA 3060Ti graphics card.
+The system which this project is deployed on is Ubuntu 22.04 server and utilizes NVIDIA 3060Ti graphics card.

 <br/>
 <div align="center">